U.S. trial of Foley killers 'steps closer,' Shaheen says

 In 2018, Shaheen traveled to Syria to visit the detention camps that house ISIS terrorists.

-Several media outlets reported in July the pair implicated themselves during interviews with British authorities.
+Several media outlets reported in July that Kotey and Elsheikh implicated themselves during interviews with British authorities.

-According to NBC News, the men admitted they were with Kayla Meuller, a humanitarian aid worker from Prescott, Ariz., before her sexual assault, torture and death in 2015.
+According to NBC News, the men admitted they were with Kayla Mueller, a humanitarian aid worker from Prescott, Ariz., before her sexual assault, torture and death in 2015.

 Elsheikh also implicated himself in the abuse of Foley.